dieherro91/ds4a-application/readme.md

    - *model queries*

-     - __validaciones_ubication_zone_route(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with the number of validations with longitude and latitude with the filters and conditions given for the user in the interface page, it will be used to make the map plot with the number of validations.
+     - __validaciones_ubication_zone_route(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with the number of validations with longitude and latitude with the filters and conditions given to the user in the interface page, it will be used to make the map plot with the number of validations.
-     - __position_route(__*ZoneValue,route*__)__ : Return a data frame with the longitude and latitude of buses stops, with the filters and conditions given for the user in the interface page, it will be used with the map plot for the number of validations.
+     - __position_route(__*ZoneValue,route*__)__ : Return a data frame with the longitude and latitude of bus stops, with the filters and conditions given by the user in the interface page, it will be used with the map plot for the number of validations.
-     - __scatter_numPasajeros_numBuses_zonal(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with the number of validations per buses vs num buses, for all the zone and grouped by day of the week, with the filters and conditions given for the user in the interface page, It will be used to make the scatter plot.
+     - __scatter_numPasajeros_numBuses_zonal(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with the number of validations per buses vs number of buses, for all the zones and grouped by day of the week, with the filters and conditions given for the user in the interface page, It will be used to make the scatter plot.
-     - __average_number_buses_per_day_per_month_zona_all_routes(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with the 15 routes with the higher average number of buses per day, with the filters and conditions given for the user in the interface page, it will be used to make the a bar plot.
+     - __average_number_buses_per_day_per_month_zona_all_routes(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with the 15 routes with the higher average number of buses per day, with the filters and conditions given by the user in the interface page, it will be used to make the a bar plot.
-     - __heatmap_interctive(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with the total validations for each bus stop and hour of the day, with the filters and conditions given for the user in the interface page, it will be used to make the a Heat map and a bar plot.
+     - __heatmap_interctive(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with the total validations for each bus stop and hour of the day, with the filters and conditions given by the user in the interface page, it will be used to make the a Heat map and a bar plot.
-     - __average_number_buses_per_hour_route(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with average number of buses for each hour of the day, with the filters and conditions given for the user in the interface page, it will be used to make a bar plot.
+     - __average_number_buses_per_hour_route(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with average number of buses for each hour of the day, with the filters and conditions given by the user in the interface page, it will be used to make a bar plot.
-     - __histogram_validations(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with validations per travel route, with the filters and conditions given for the user in the interface page, it will be used to make the a histogram plot.
+     - __histogram_validations(__*start_date,end_date,ZoneValue,route,a*__)__ : Return a data frame with validations per travel route, with the filters and conditions given by the user in the interface page, it will be used to make the a histogram plot.

 <Br>

 * __models_prediction.py__

-   The functions in this file have the queries require for the figure plots in the predictic page.
+   The functions in this file have the queries require for the figure plots in the Prediction page.
    - __measure(__*lat1, lon1, lat2, lon2*__)__ :  Return the distance of 2 bus stop, each one with the pair latude and logitude.
    - __data_frame_cluster(__*ZoneValue*__)__ : Return the dataframe and orders the data from the data frame "homes.df_cluster", which is obtained at the beginning of the page beacause is not depended for the users filters.
-   -
+   - __get_info_stops_route(__*route,input_date*__)__ : this function make a query to the data base for the information of the 'route' and save the predection date

 <Br>